Nateby Primary School.

 We are very proud of our 'outstanding' school.
 Our staff, volunteers and the community work hard to provide an exciting and relevant curriculum.
-We feel we are all teaching to our strengths inviting specialists in to school to enhance the curriculum: we offer a weekly specialist music lesson to all junior pupils - they play the clarinet from the age of 7!
+We feel we are all teaching to our strengths inviting specialists in to school to enhance the curriculum: we offer a weekly specialist music lesson to all junior pupils - this year the whole of the juniors will be learning to play the keyboard.
 All junior children have one and half terms of swimming every year (at Garstang YMCA swimming pool) across the whole of the juniors.
 Read on to discover more about Nateby Primary School.

 We match our learning objectives to termly themes in the juniors (the infants join in too).